Polish nationality law: Dual citizenship

 Polish law does not explicitly allow dual citizenship, but possession of another citizenship is tolerated since there are no penalties for its possession alone.
 However, penalties exist for exercising foreign citizenship, such as identifying oneself to Polish authorities using a foreign identification document.
+Poland treats nationals of other countries whom it considers Polish citizens as if they were solely Polish.
 Serving in a foreign military does not require permission of Polish military authorities, if the person resides in that foreign country and has its citizenship.

-Poland treats nationals of other countries whom it considers Polish citizens as if they were solely Polish.
-Because Polish citizenship is determined by the citizenship of a Polish parent without any explicit limitation for the number of generations elapsed abroad for descendants of Polish emigrants, which may create problems for individuals of Polish descent born abroad who, in spite of having no ties to Poland, are nevertheless subject to all obligations of Polish citizenship, formerly including military service (Poland suspended compulsory military service on December 5, 2008 by the order of the Minister of Defence and compulsory military service was formally abolished when the Polish parliament amended conscription law on January 9, 2009; the law came into effect on February 11).
+Because Polish citizenship is determined by the citizenship of a Polish parent without any explicit limitation for the number of generations elapsed abroad for descendants of Polish emigrants, individuals of Polish descent born abroad who, in spite of having no ties to Poland, are nevertheless subject to all obligations of Polish citizenship, formerly including military service (Poland suspended compulsory military service on December 5, 2008 by the order of the Minister of Defence and compulsory military service was formally abolished when the Polish parliament amended conscription law on January 9, 2009; the law came into effect on February 11) may have problems.
 In addition, such individuals are not entitled to consular protection of their home country under Article 36 of the Vienna Convention on Consular Relations.
 The only exception is when a bilateral consular agreement calls for recognition of the expatriate citizenship, regardless of the allegations of Polish citizenship raised by Poland.
 Such an agreement was negotiated in the 1972 Consular Convention between the United States and Poland providing that: